vvfosprojects/vvfgeofleet/README.md

 # Note
 Currently the source code and the RESTful interface is a mix of English and Italian words.
 During the implementation, the Italian words will be translated as much as possible.

+# Side features

+## Messages interpolation

+VVFGeoFleet can receive keep-alive messages (e.g. every minute or so) from vehicles, in order to promptly know whether a vehicle is out-of-field or the GPS device is faulty.
+In presence of many vehicles (i.e. more than 10.000) those messages might be heavy to be stored.

+To cope with this issue, VVFGeoFleet holds only messages carrying position deltas, while interpolating messages received by the same vehicle in the same position.
+Interpolation information is saved together with the interpolating messages, so to prevent such inforation to get lost.

+## Too high velocity warnings

+On each position message reception, VVFGeoFleet computes the vehicle velocity comparing the received message with the latest stored one.
+In case such velocity exceeds a given threshold, a warning is traced in the application log (based on log4net).
+Too high velocities might be due to bad GPS device configuration of faulty GPS device.

 # API Documentation